BillJr99/Ursinus-CS377-Fall2021/_pages/Projects/proj-final.md

 ## The Project

 For your project, design a database system of your choosing, including table or collection design, relationships, architecture models, and application domain.
 Implement a program to collect data for that database system that inserts, queries, and updates values as appropriate to the system proposed.
+Your program should utilize a RESTful web service interface for exposing the database functionality to an end user.
+You can test your program using curl statements or with a client program.

 ## Group Formation